 - If you are submitting an abstract for a poster paper only, please indicate so within the abstract.

 Typically, more abstracts are received than can be accommodated.
-All authors will be notified of their abstract selection status by July 23.
+All authors will be notified of their abstract selection status by late August.
 If the abstract is accepted, the author commits to attend the event and make a presentation based on the material submitted in the abstract.
 If an author finds that he or she will be unable to make the presentation, then it is incumbent upon him or her to find a substitute presenter.
 If the abstract is not accepted for oral presentation, it may be accepted for presentation as a poster paper.
 For all presentations, authors are responsible for obtaining appropriate approvals for their presentation prior to the submission deadline of October 19; authors are cautioned to begin the clearance process in a timely manner.

 Department of Defense Perspectives & Strategies